 PROFIT MARGIN: [PASS]

 The investor must look at the relative strength of the company in question.
 Companies whose relative strength is 90 or above (that is, the company outperforms 90% or more of the market for the past year), are considered attractive.
 Companies whose price has been rising much quicker than the market tend to keep rising.
-Although OILT's relative strength of 89 is below the acceptable level, yet it is very close.
-Keep an eye on the stock as it could move into the acceptable range.
+OILT, with a relative strength of 93, satisfies this test.

 Companies must demonstrate both revenue and net income growth of at least 25% as compared to the prior year.
 These growth rates give you the dynamic companies that you are looking for.
-These rates for OILT (25.00% for EPS, and 49.17% for Sales) are good enough to pass.
+These rates for OILT (-43.33% for EPS, and 32.62% for Sales) are not good enough to pass.

 INSIDER HOLDINGS: [FAIL]